 - Roof rats will enter homes and buildings.
 They only need a hole the size of a quarter to gain entry.

 - Roof rats are good climbers.
 They can climb walls and use utility lines and fences to travel from structure to structure.

 - Outside, roof rats will nest in trees, woodpiles, garbage, and plants.
-In our area, oleanders seem to be a popular nesting location.
+In Arizona, oleanders seem to be a popular nesting location.

 - Inside, high places, like attics, are their preference.

 - Roof rats do not burrow in the ground or swim.

 - Roof rats eat fruits, vegetables, nuts, pet food and invertebrates (spiders and worms, for example).
 They will also eat paper.

 - Female roof rats can each have up to four litters a year, each containing five to eight young.
 In urban areas where they have no natural predators, the survival rate of the babies is high.

 - If you have the following items around your home, you may be more prone to attracting roof rats: palm trees, yucca plants, pampas grass, honeysuckle, Italian cypress trees, any heavy shrubbery, wood piles, and storage boxes.

 If you have citrus trees, and you notice hollowed-out fruit on the ground or in the trees, this is an indicator that roof rats are present.
 If you hear gnawing or scratching sounds in the attic or in the walls, you may have roof rats.
 Pay attention to any droppings in attics and storage areas.
 If you notice oily rub marks on the house or small holes in the screens, you could have roof rats.

 - Repair any broken or torn screens.

 - Keep your trees trimmed, and your bushes and vines thinned.
 Make sure trees are trimmed back from the house at least 4 feet.